 The DCE/MCCC Agreement is designed to inform you of your rights and obligations as an adjunct faculty member.
 Please read the Welcome Pamphlet in addition to the full agreement.
 The MCCC office staff is ready to help you with any inquiries at 877.442.6222 (toll-free).

-In compliance with Article IX (9.02) and (9.03), payment of dues or agency fees is a condition of employment as adjunct faculty.
-For your convenience, online payment by credit card or authorization of payroll deduction is recommended.
+Based on the United States Supreme Court Decision "Janus vs. AFSCME," agency or union dues are no longer a condition of employment.
+If you wish to belong to the union, for your convenience, online payment by credit card or authorization of payroll deduction is recommended.
 You may also call the MCCC office to check on your account and/or discuss payment options at 877.442.6222.

 Adjunct Pay Schedule